seboste/microservice-essentials/README.md

 - A minimalistic customizeable **logging** framework including a structured logger.

 ### Request
-- global and local **Hooks** that will be executed before and after handling/issuing a request.
+- Global and local **Hooks** that will be executed before and after handling/issuing a request.

+### Security
+- Base functionality for token based authorization.

 ### Utilities
 - Convenience for reading and converting **environment variables**.